 Coho become legal June 1st each year and they too run up the river in the fall (later than the Chinook though).
 They start out fairly small but increase through the summer.
-The big northerns come in between 17 - 23 lbs on average late August and through September.
+The big Northern Coho come in between 17 - 23 lbs on average late August and through September.

-Steelhead tend to be more available through the river months in our area.
+Steelhead tend to be more available through the summer and early fall months in our area.

 Walter, Blondie, our guide Neil and the shore staff outdid themselves again this year.
 This is the fourth year we have enjoyed fishing from the Quatsino Lodge.
 The fishing has always been great but this is the first year we had to come back to the lodge early because we “limited out” with four fishermen in the boat.
 We experienced good weather most days except one.
 The third day rained heavily but didn’t deter our fishing.
 We caught the most fish during this downpour.
 I have never had to release so many large Coho’s (15 lb range) in all the years I have been fishing.
 Two of our group have never been salmon fishing before.
 They enjoyed themselves so much they now want to come on this trip every year!
 Words can’t express the natural beauty of the area, the experience catching big salmon and the hospitality of the staff.